Links and ideas

 Hands

 Mitts are easier to put on tots than gloves.
-Didriksons and Raindrops sell fleece-lined waterproof mitts that allow children to play in ice, mud and snow.
+Didriksons and Spotty Otter sell fleece-lined waterproof mitts that allow children to play in ice, mud and snow.
 Top tip – take an old cloth out with you in the winter.
 Kids’ hands get really cold quickly when wet.
-Drying them as soon as you can will keep them warmer and you all outdoors for longer!
+Drying them as soon as you can will keep them warmer and you all outdoors for longer.

 Feet